RobSero/eBay-price-checker/README.md

 # eBuddy - eBay Quick Price Finder App

-*NOTE:* Download spreadsheet functionality is currently not yet implemented on live servers however this may still be achieved by running the app on localhost.
+*NOTE:* Due to Heroku's ephemeral dyno behaviour and no permanent data storage has been provided, the download spreadsheet functionality is currently not yet implemented on live servers however this may still be achieved by running the app on localhost.

 ![database diagram](static/img/ebuddy-project-image.png)

 ## Brief: Solo Project - Two Day Timespan
 This project was conceptualized when my parents were spending too much time looking and checking prices on eBay/Gumtree when they were searching for bargains in charity shops and bootsales.
-I wanted to build them a quick and simple platform which enabled them to quickly identify a rough second-hand price for items to help them decide whether it would be worth the investment to buy and resell the item.
+I wanted to build them a simple platform which enabled them to quickly identify a rough second-hand price for items to help them decide whether it would be worth the investment to buy and resell the item.

 There were no particular requirements for this project however it was a great opportunity to do a sprint and experiment with some technology that was not covered on the General Assembly Bootcamp: Angular, React Native and Flask RESTful API.

 It was useful to reinforce some of my previous knowledge on web scraping and writing files so I decided to incorporate this functionality into the app too.

-To improve the ease of use, I also aimed to allow a version to run as a native app for mobile so it was not a requirement to open tabs in chrome’s native app with each use.
+For ease of use, I built a version to run as a native app for mobile so it was not a requirement to open tabs in chrome’s native app with each use.

 ***Note: Prior to deployment, I have made a few bug fixes and prepared the project for deployment but the core features were completed within 2 days, the React Native took an additional day as I needed to write a new set of code from scratch.
 More details on this below.***